Got a weather radio? Looking for weather radio channels or NOAA station listing frequencies in your area? I have some answers and links for you…

 Weather Radio Channels

 The first is the chronological sequence – the sequence to which the radio frequencies were allocated over time to the service.
-This ordered sequence is used by some weather radio manufacturers, but not all.
+This ordered sequence is used by (some) weather radio manufacturers.

-The second is in simple increasing radio frequency sequence.
+This method is popular.
+Simply an increasing radio frequency sequence.
 Your weather radio channel sequence may follow this method – check your radio’s documentation.

-A weather radio should be something that every preparedness-minded person should have, and is a tool that should be always ‘on’ in alert mode – just in case.
-They provide life insurance.
+A weather radio should be something that every preparedness-minded person should have.
+It should always be ‘on’ and in alert mode – just in case.
+It’s potentially a form of life insurance!